latysheff/node-sctp/README.md

 For SCTP connections, available options are:

 * port [number] Required.
 Port the socket should connect to.
 * host [string] Host the socket should connect to.
-Default: 'localhost'
 * localAddress [string] Local address the socket should connect from.
 * localPort [number] Local port the socket should connect from.
 * MIS [number] Maximum inbound streams.
 Default: 2